-Today we are on the cusp of two seasons.
+Today our seasonal activities sit between the ending of one season and the beginning of the next.
 This morning marks the fourth Sunday in Advent, and tomorrow begins the season of Christmas.
 Yesterday was also a seasonal occasion, as it marked the end of my time as an Honourary Assistant at Saint Margaret’s.

 For the last 7 1/2 years, I’ve been involved in the Saturday evening service at Saint Margaret’s.
 However, my work load at St. Philip’s has been increasing, and I may soon be starting on other ministry adventures.
 Something had to give in all of that, and sadly it’s my involvement at Saint Margaret’s that is now at an end.